 Cantor's Theorem.

-Let S be a set, and let |S| denote its cardinality.
+Let S be a set and let |S| denote its cardinality.
 If S is a finite set then its cardinality is the number of elements in it, and things are not very interesting.
 But the concept of cardinality makes sense also for infinite sets.
 That story makes a fascinating webpage.
 The power set of a set is the set of its subsets.
 It is easy to see that for finite sets S the cardinality of the power set equals 2|S|.
-Thus we denote by 2|S| the cardinality of the power set even for infinite sets S. Cantor's Theorem states that the cardinality of the power set of a set S always exceeds the cardinality of S itself.
+Thus, we denote by 2|S| the cardinality of the power set even for infinite sets S. Cantor's Theorem states that the cardinality of the power set of a set S always exceeds the cardinality of S itself.
 That's obvious for finite sets but far from trivial for infinite sets.
-You are invited to look at proof of this remarkable fact.
+You are invited to look at the proof of this remarkable fact.

 2S>S